-Please answer the following of Major 1 - - - Current class rank at Millikin:Senior Class rank when you o First Year Other: JuniorSer Advisor:CollinsworthCrist , - , You just met with your ad semester.
-For your recent class answers using the scale below ss scheduling ex Very dissatisfied Dissa satisfied cral 4.
+Please answer the following of Major 1 - - Current class rank at Millikin:Senior Class rank when you o First Year Other: JuniorSer Advisor:CollinsworthCrist White You just met with your ad , , semester.
+For your recent classanswers using the scale below ss scheduling ex Very dissatisfied Dissa satisfied tral 4.
 Satisfied 5.
-Very Convenience of scheduling y Amount of time spent with a Advisor's feedback about pr Advisor's knowledge about of Advisor's knowledge about of (MPSL) advisor during the ogress in meeting course options or s class scheduling a graduation require selections in the m ements ajor During the school year, you ladvisor about questions you have opportunities, research opportunities, r e about your plan ities, etc. Based o please mark your of study, internship n your year round answer using the o or work experiences scale below.
-Availability throughout the a Timeliness of respondent mee se to my question ting) s or concerns (e.g. Ability to answer academic of Knowledge about care Counseling Services, etc.) Knowledge about co-curricu Knowledge about whom to other Helpfulness with career preparation about job opposed Attitude toward me as an in mpus support prod) Ilar opportunities (contact to answer paration and planr rtunities on campu grams (tutors, Lear (student organization academic question ning ons, speakers) s
+Very Convenience of scheduling y Amount of time spent with a Advisor's feedback about pr Advisor's knowledge about of Advisor's knowledge about of (MPSL) advisor during the ogress in meeting course options or e class scheduling a g graduation require selections in the m ements ajor During the school year, you ladvisor about questions you have opportunities, research opportunities, r e about your plan ities, etc. Based o please mark you of study, internshi on your year round r answer using the p or work experiences scale below.
+Availability throughout the a Timeliness of respon mee se to my question ting) ns or concerns (e.g. Ability to answer academic of Knowledge about care Counseling Services, etc.) Knowledge about co-curricu Knowledge about whom to of Helpfulness with career preparation about job opposed Attitude toward me as an in mpus support prod llar opportunities contact to answer paration and plan rtunities on camp grams (tutors, Lear (student organizati academic question ning ons, speakers)